 British Rout Americans at Stoney Creek: Generals Captured

-A British force of 700 soldiers launched a nighttime bayonet assault against an American camp of 1,400 at Stoney Creek, capturing both American generals in the chaos.
-The surprise victory halted the American invasion of the Niagara Peninsula and preserved British control of Upper Canada during the War of 1812.
+A British force of 700 soldiers launched a predawn bayonet assault against an American camp of 1,400 at Stoney Creek, capturing both American generals in the chaos of close-quarters night fighting.
+The surprise attack threw the American invasion of the Niagara Peninsula into disarray and forced a retreat that preserved British control of Upper Canada.
+The engagement demonstrated that bold night operations could neutralize a numerically superior enemy and shifted the momentum of the 1813 campaign.

 A musket discharge accidentally tore a hole into Alexis St. Martin’s stomach, creating a permanent fistula that refused to close.
 Surgeon William Beaumont seized the opportunity to observe the digestive process in real-time, eventually publishing findings that fundamentally corrected medical understanding of how gastric juices break down food.